People who can enter into civil partnerships in Northern Ireland

 Penalty for making a false statement

-A person, who makes a false statement for the purpose of registering or preventing a civil partnership is guilty of perjury and could be liable for prosecution.
+A person, who makes a false statement to register or prevent a civil partnership is guilty of perjury and could be liable for prosecution.

 Civil partnership outside the UK and Republic of Ireland